Library Services

 Research and Instruction

-Professional librarians provide instruction and consultation in all subject areas to enhance the student, faculty, and staff’s ability to efficiently research scholarly literature.
-Research help is available in person, by phone, via email, and live chat or text during selected hours.
+Librarians provide instruction and research consultations across all subject areas to support effective discovery and use of scholarly literature.
+Assistance is available in person, by phone, via email, and through live chat or text during designated hours.

 Resources Beyond NJIT